linucksrox/hugoblog/content/post/kubernetes-homelab-series-part-5-ingress-controllers-with-traefik.md

 - Native support for HTTP/3 - it seems to be more on the cutting edge, supporting new technologies faster than NGINX.
 I know - newer isn't always better, just look at Debian.
 But for my homelab, newer is almost always better :)
 - Middleware - more features readily available such as IP whitelisting, WAF options, etc. that you can easily plug into routes for additional functionality

-## Why Not NGINX Or Something Else?
+## Why Not NGINX Or Kong Or Something Else?
 No real reason.
-I like the Traefik project and it does what I need, so I will continue using it for now :)
+I like the Traefik project and it does what I need in my homelab, so I will continue using it for now :)

 # Installation/Setup
 https://doc.traefik.io/traefik/getting-started/install-traefik/#use-the-helm-chart